Claudio Castagnoli: Various feuds and departure (2021–2022)

 In early 2021, Cesaro and Nakamura quietly disbanded after Nakamura turned face.
 At Royal Rumble on 31 January, he entered at #28, but was eliminated by Braun Strowman.
-On 5 February episode of SmackDown Cesaro gave Daniel Bryan a fist bump as a show of respect after their match, turning face for the first time since 2017.
+On the 5 February episode of SmackDown Cesaro gave Daniel Bryan a fist bump as a show of respect after their match, turning face for the first time since 2017.

 The following week on SmackDown, Cesaro began a feud with Seth Rollins, after Rollins attacked him from behind following a walkout by the SmackDown roster.
 At Elimination Chamber on 21 February, Cesaro competed in the Elimination Chamber match where the winner would receive an immediate Universal Championship match, eliminating King Corbin but was the second to last man eliminated by Jey Uso.
-On 26 March episode of SmackDown, he was challenged by Rollins to a match at WrestleMania 37, which Cesaro accepted.
+On the 26 March episode of SmackDown, he was challenged by Rollins to a match at WrestleMania 37, which Cesaro accepted.
 On the first night of WrestleMania on 10 April, Cesaro defeated Rollins.
 Cesaro faced Universal Champion Roman Reigns at WrestleMania Backlash on 16 May, but was defeated.
-After the match, Rollins attacked Cesaro and would continue to ambush him on subsequent episodes of SmackDown, culminating in Cesaro being taken out on a stretcher on 21 May episode.
-Cesaro would make his return on 11 June episode of SmackDown, attacking Rollins.
+After the match, Rollins attacked Cesaro and would continue to ambush him on subsequent episodes of SmackDown, culminating in Cesaro being taken out on a stretcher on the 21 May episode.
+Cesaro would make his return on the 11 June episode of SmackDown, attacking Rollins.
 A rematch would be scheduled for Hell in a Cell on 20 June the following week in which Rollins defeated Cesaro.
-He once again lost to Rollins on 9 July episode of SmackDown, failing to qualify for that year's Money in the Bank ladder match and ending the feud.
+He once again lost to Rollins on the 9 July episode of SmackDown, failing to qualify for that year's Money in the Bank ladder match and ending the feud.

 In October, he entered the King of the Ring tournament, where he lost to Finn Bálor in the first round.
 At Survivor Series on 21 November, Cesaro participated in a 25-man dual-branded battle royal to commemorate the 25th anniversary of The Rock's debut at the 1996 Survivor Series, which was won by Omos.
 On the following episode of SmackDown, he failed to win a Black Friday Invitational battle royal where the winner would become the #1 contender for the Universal Championship.
 On 24 December (taped 17 December) episode of SmackDown, Cesaro competed in a gauntlet match for #1 contendership to the Intercontinental Championship, but was eliminated by Sheamus.

 At the Day 1 pre-show on 1 January 2022, Cesaro and Ricochet lost to Sheamus and Ridge Holland.
 On the 11 February episode of SmackDown, Cesaro was defeated by Happy Corbin in what would be his last televised match in WWE.
 He quietly left WWE when his contract expired on 24 February, thus ending his 11-year tenure in the company.
 Reports stated that he was not actively looking to leave WWE, but did not like the contract extension offer he received.